tpximpact/mhclg-oruk/content/adopt/use-cases/page.md

 6. [Use combined data to plan and commission services](/adopt/use-cases/use-combined-data-to-plan-and-commission-services) Use standardised data to see how services are being used and make evidence-driven decisions about funding and resources.

-## Get started
+> ## Get started
+>

-If these use cases are relevant to your organisation, [follow this step by step guide](/adopt/use-cases/how-to-adopt-the-oruk-standard) to adoption.
+> If this use case is relevant to your organisation, see a quick [step by step guide to adopt ORUK](/adopt/use-cases/how-to-adopt-the-oruk-standard).